 Dataset Overview

 The iMED Challenge uses task-specific subsets of the broader iMED dataset, a synchronized multi-endoscope dataset for robot-assisted minimally invasive surgery.
-For the full iMED dataset, please visit the official website for more information: Full iMED dataset page (link placeholder).

 The full iMED dataset contains 340 sequences, approximately 170K synchronized timepoints, and four views per timepoint collected across ex vivo, postmortem, and live surgical settings.
 It includes calibrated camera intrinsics, frame-wise ArUco-based pose estimates, inferred instrument masks, and structured metadata.
 The challenge benchmarks two task-specific subsets derived from this broader release.